RAR-related orphan receptor gamma: Immune regulation

 Despite the pro-inflammatory role of RORγt in the thymus, it is expressed in a T_{reg} cell subpopulation in the colon, and is induced by symbiotic microflora.
 Abrogation of the gene's activity generally increases type 2 cytokines and may make mice more vulnerable to oxazolone-induced colitis.

 Cancer

 RORγ is expressed in certain subsets of cancer stem cells (EpCAM+/MSI2+) in pancreatic cancer and shows a strong correlation with tumor stage and lymph node invasion.
 Amplification of the RORC gene has also been observed in other malignancies such as lung, breast and neuroendocrine prostate cancer.

 Ligands

 Intermediates within the cholesterol pathway have been shown to activate RORγt.
 Various oxysterols are claimed to be an activator of RORγ, but with lower potency as cholesterol intermediates.

 As a drug target

-As antagonism of the RORγ receptor may have therapeutic applications in the treatment of inflammatory diseases, a number of synthetic RORγ receptor antagonists have been developed.
+As antagonism of the RORγ receptor may have therapeutic applications in the treatment of inflammatory diseases, a number of synthetic RORγ receptor antagonists have been developed, including research tool compounds such as TMP778, MRL-871 and GNE-6468 and potential clinical candidates such as bevurogant, GSK2981278, PF‑06747711, JNJ‑61803534 and AZD‑0284.
+The dual RORγ/DHODH antagonist izumerogant is also of interest as a potential antiviral drug.

 Agonists may allow the immune system to combat cancer.
-LYC-55716 is an oral, selective RORγ (RORgamma) agonist in clinical trials on patients with solid tumors.
+Cintirorgon (LYC-55716) is an oral, selective RORγ (RORgamma) agonist in clinical trials on patients with solid tumors.